 3.1 The Head of Property and Facilities Management has made the following arrangement to ensure that the Council’s Electrical Safety Management System targets legal compliance with the relevant regulations: -

-3.2 For servicing contracts:
+3.2 For non-domestic servicing and maintenance contracts:

-All fixed electrical installations in properties owned, leased or licensed by Highland Council are to be maintained in a safe condition to prevent risk of injury to any person.
+All fixed electrical installations in non-domestic properties owned, leased or licensed by Highland Council are to be maintained in a safe condition to prevent risk of injury to any person.

 All fixed electrical installations shall be inspected at an interval appropriate to their use and condition.